GDQuest/website/content/news/newsletter/001/index.md

-+++
-author = "nathan"
-date = 2020-07-19
+---
+author: nathan
+banner:
+  src: /img/newsletter-banner.png
+date: "2020-07-19T00:00:00-06:00"
-description = "Welcome to our newsletter, where you'll find game creation tips, resources, and interesting projects you should check out, all revolving around the Godot game engine." weight = 5 title = "GDQuest weekly #1"
+description: Welcome to our newsletter, where you'll find game creation tips, resources, and interesting projects you should check out, all revolving around the Godot game engine.

-[banner]
-src = "/img/newsletter-banner.png"
-+++
+title: 'GDQuest weekly #1'
+weight: 5
+---

 Welcome to our first newsletter!
 In it, you will find: